voicegain/platform/ANNOUNCE.md

 This release addresses the following issues for the rest of the Voicegain platform:
 * #97: When deleting a Speaker we should remove references to it from Context voiceSignatureSpeakers
 * #98: Orphan cleanup delete the audio clip for speaker signature

-### Minor release 1.67.0 is scheduled for 10/25/2022 between 10am and 1pm CDT

-The release addresses these specific Transcribe App issues:
-* #546: Older projects do not generate topics
-* #547: Saving a project switches it to a different one
-* #550: Assign transcript speaker to a known Speaker (with or without voice signature) - also create new Speaker if needed
-* #551: Add page for managing Speakers

-The release addresses these specific Speech Analytics App issues:
-* #12: Turn off pagination in the Calls page in Speech Analytics App - this is temporary measure before switching to new pagination style
-* #14: Upload file should use short-lived JWT

-This release addresses the following issues for the rest of the Voicegain platform:
-* #81: Enhance logging for AIVR sessions
-* #86: When creating a new User let's create a corresponding Speaker entry (for Transcribe App accounts)
-* #88: Add support for vsConf and originalName (meeting API)
-* #91: Add mustHaveSignature parameter to GET /speakers API